sowmyadsl/device-manager/README.md

 * As a user, I'd like to visit the splash page to see a list of all devices.
 * As a user, I'd like to click on device to view more info.
+* As a user, I'd like to search a device from a list of devices by name.

+Further Exploration:
+* As a user, I'd like to view location on maps.
 * As a user, I'd like to add a new device to the page.
 * As a user, I'd like to edit a device.
 * As a user, I'd like to remove a device.
-* As a user, I'd like to search a device from a list of devices by name.

 ## Development server